oneafter909/strawberryfilereorder/README.md

 Strawberry File Administrator is an CL application which will reorder your files.</br>

-M
-On Debian/Linux based systems you can download the deb package from the release tab.

-Or if you want to use it from the original code, you have to write this command:

-<pre>python3 strawberry</pre>
 <b>Required PIP packages for "By Face Reorder" mode:</b>

 First of all: